 - Vlad Bolsakov - Adjunct Professor of Accounting

-- Greg Breen - Professor of Finance
+- Colin Brady - Adjunct Professor of Animation

 - Heather Cameron - Adjunct Professor of Liberal Arts

 - George Castro - Adjunct Professor of Animation

 - Kevin Clarke - Adjunct Professor of Biblical Languages

 - Kevin Culbertson - Professor of the Business

 - Thomas Deason - Adjunct Professor of the Business of Film